 - Canned arborio rice

 Canned vegetables last for 3-8 years

-Canned vegetables are mostly pickled vegetables if there is no added sauce to them.
-We all know that vegetables are rich in vitamins, fibers, and in minerals.
-Due to their high vitamin and mineral count, canned vegetables are a must for any prepper.
+Canned vegetables are mostly pickled vegetables if there is no added sauce to them, generally speaking, their shelf life is around 3-8 years.
+We all know that vegetables are rich in vitamins, fibers, and minerals.
+Due to their high vitamin and mineral count, canned vegetables are a must-have for any prepper.
 No matter what kind of SHTF situation you might face, if there is a food shortage you will develop a vitamin deficiency sooner or later, which could cause you to feel tired all the time, after a prolonged time of vitamin deficiency your health could spiral out of control extremely fast.